shiyuchen6688/free2meet/README.md

   - Email notifications
   - Profile page for each user
   - Public meetup that can invite other users that are using the application

+## Project Task Requirements

+- Minimal requirements
+	- An account system that could handle signing up, logging in, and deleting account.
+It should also store user's personal information with different visibility. (i.e. Password/User ID are not supposed to be public; Timezone/Email can be public given users' permissions).
+	- A posting system that could handle posting a new event, joining an existing event, delete a posted event.
+	- A scheduling system that contains all the time slots information for each event and each user.
+It should calculate and return time slots that all participating users are available for each event.
+	- A tracing system that could trace all events joined, all people met, etc.
+	- User-friend frontend.
+Every webpage should contain all the necessary information and functions with appropriate layout, and needs to be responsive and interactive.
+-  Standard requirements
+	- A connection system that could handle adding friends, removing friends, assigning relationship, and changing relationship.
+Users could choose information/events visibility based on connection/relationship.
+	- An invitation system that could invite users to join an event.
+Users would be able to view the event and decide whether to join or not with the invitation.
+	- A grouping system such that user could create different spaces (i.e. workspace, gamespace, etc.) with different group members and different visibility (i.e. public/invitation only).
+Users could explore and join public spaces.
+	- A recommender system that could recommend/filter attendees based on location and meetup history, and time slots based on the current attendees' time availability.
+	- Visualization of location and time information for each event.
+	- A tagging system such that users/events/spaces could have different tags.
+- Stretch requirements
+	- A smarter recommender system that coule automatically generate best times and location for meetup based on existing user inputs.
+	- A timezone adjusting system that could adjuest availability based on different timezone (useful for remote meetings).
+	- Profile page for each user and customized avatar.